MikeBidinger/MikeBidinger/README.md

 ## Hi there 👋 my name is Mike Bidinger

-I'm mainly a Python programmer, but even more so a tech enthusiast! 👨‍💻 Apart from the fact that I already have quite a bit of knowledge, I keep challenging myself and others to broaden my knowledge. #lovetolearn
+I'm mainly a Python programmer, but even more so a tech enthusiast! 👨‍💻 Apart from the fact that I already have quite a bit of knowledge, I keep challenging myself and others to broaden my knowledge. <i>#ILoveToLearn</i>

 ### For further information about me: